One-Period Model

-c The One‑Period Model is the simplest framework for rigorously representing a financial market over a single time horizon.
+The One‑Period Model is the simplest framework for rigorously representing a financial market over a single period of time.
 The model defines the initial prices of tradable instruments and their terminal cash flows contingent on the realized outcome.
-In the absence of arbitrage prices are subject to geometric constraints determined by the cash flows.
+If there are no arbitrage opportunities available then prices are subject to geometric constraints determined by the cash flows.
+Arbitrage must always be defined relative to a particular model.
+These constraints are applied to zero coupon bonds, the binomial model, and the interval model.

-We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument’s minimum trading increment/tick size and there is no bid-ask spread depending on the amount being bought or sold, much less any consideration of credit or tax issues.
+We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument’s minimum trading increment/tick size and there is no bid-ask spread in prices, much less any consideration of credit or tax issues.
 We also ignore the fact instruments can only be purchased in integral multiples of their minimum share/lot size.
-The Appendix proposes a model that can incorporate more realistic assumptions.
+The Appendix posits a model that can incorporate more realistic assumptions.

 Quants turn mathematical models into software used for trading.
-If a model is deployed without ensuring it is arbitrage-free then buy-side clients will exploit mispricings by going long on trades that are undervalued and short on overpriced ones.
+If a model is deployed without ensuring it is arbitrage-free then buy-side clients will exploit mispricings by buying trades that are undervalued and pass on overpriced ones.
+They don’t need to develop sophisticated models to do this, they just get quotes from several sell-side firms and take the lowest offer.
 Eventually trading reality catches up and the sell-side firm loses money.
-Even worse, a “clever” trader might find an internal arbitrage that gives the illusion of making profits1.
+Even worse, a “clever” trader might find an internal arbitrage that gives the illusion of making profits until risk management figures out what is going on.

-The Fundamental Theorem of Asset Pricing characterizes arbitrage-free models and provide an arbitrage if they are not.
+The Fundamental Theorem of Asset Pricing characterizes arbitrage-free models and provides an arbitrages if they are not.
 As (Ross 1978) showed, this is a purely geometric result having nothing to do with probability.
-Positive measures having mass one make an appearance, but they are not the probability of anything.
+Positive measures having mass one make a showing, but they are not the probability of anything.

 A position \xi\in\boldsymbol{R}^I is the number of shares purchased in each instrument at the beginning of the period.
 The cost of acquiring the position is {\xi\cdot x = \sum_{i\in I}\xi(i) x(i)} and results in {\xi\cdot C(\omega)} at the end of the period.
 The realized return of a position \xi\in\boldsymbol{R}^I is {R_\xi = \xi\cdot C/\xi\cdot x} provided \xi\cdot x\not=0.